River Laune Crozier: Description

-Detail of the crozier's drop-plate showing a human figure with a monk haircut and a long, thin nose.
+Detail of the crozier's drop plate showing a human figure with a monk's haircut and a long, thin nose.
 The Lismore Crozier is pictured to the right.

-The River Laune Crozier is of especially fine workmanship and unusual in that its metalwork is mostly of silver rather than the more typical copper-alloy.
+The River Laune Crozier is of especially fine workmanship and unusual in that its metalwork is mostly silver rather than the more typical copper alloy.
 Four panels contain elaborate gilded filigree.
 The staff is 111.5 cm long and the hook is 17 cm wide.
-The crook was made from a single casting, onto which the drop-plate and openwork crest were attached.
-Considering it spent an estimated 500–600 years buried under water, it is in good condition, and its structure is fully intact; some of the metal is corroded, and parts of the decorative panels or inserts are lost.
+The crook was cast as a single piece, to which the drop-plate and openwork crest were attached.
+Considering it spent an estimated 500–600 years buried underwater, it is in good condition, with its structure fully intact; some of the metal is corroded, and parts of the decorative panels or inserts are missing.

-The shaft comprises three separate tubes of silver bent joined by four decorative and elaborate knopes.
+The shaft comprises three separate tubes of silver bent and joined by four decorative and elaborate knops.
 The crest panels contain both zoomorphic and abstract patterns and are bordered by bands of niello with inlaid gilt wire.
 Each side of the crook contains nine representations of imagined or fantastic animals rendered in low relief, with open mouths, front paws, and Ringerike style interlace patterns emanating from their heads before intertwining with their bodies.

 Similar to the Clonmacnoise Crozier, the drop (i.e., the plate at the front of the crook) shows a human head in high relief.
-The man has oval eyes, a long and thin nose, a beard and a handlebar moustache that radiates out and intertwines with the designs around him.
+The man has oval eyes, a long, thin nose, a beard, and a handlebar moustache that radiates outward and intertwines with the designs around him.
 He has spiral ears and a long, square chin.
 The panel is decorated with abstracted interlaced filigree, while the base of the drop shows an animal with large ears, also in high relief.
 The insert below the drop is decorated with filigree and zoomorphic designs.